 - methods to determine attainment of skills

 Learning activities may even use authentic text or integrate more than one skill as they prepare learners for increasingly complex tasks.
 However, where learning activities are used to develop and support learning, Integrated Tasks are used to assess learning and show that the learner can apply skills to a real-life situation.
-Because of this, Integrated Tasks should not be a copy of the learning activities that preceded it.

 Portfolios provide a way of gathering and organizing examples of learners’ work to show progress.
 They are not simply a binder or a box full of everything the learner has done.
 Rather, they are a carefully chosen selection of examples of the skills the learner has mastered over time and the tasks that the learner has performed.
 This includes samples of actual work the learner has completed along with assessments and any other relevant material.

 Usually the learner and the tutor or instructor work together to choose what will be included in the portfolio.
 Discussing and selecting work for the portfolios provides a way to involve learners in self-evaluation and reflection.